Microsoft debuts Ideas in Word, a grammar and style suggestions tool powered by AI

 In practice, Ideas for Word might propose swapping “society as a whole” for the more concise “society.”
 And with each suggestion, it’ll provide justifications and explanations, such as why “then” should be used in place of “than” in a specific context.

 Ideas in Word will additionally provide estimated reading times, extract and highlight key points in paragraphs, underline potentially sensitive geopolitical references, and decode acronyms using the Microsoft Graph, a unified programmability model and APIs that provide access to data within Office 365, Dynamics 365, Enterprise Mobility and Security, Windows 10, Azure Active Directory, and more.
-Presumably, as with Editor, users will be able to add style guides that inform its editing, if they so choose.
+Presumably, as with Editor, users will be able to add style guides that inform its suggestions, if they so choose.

-A preview of Ideas in Word will roll out in June for Office 365 customers ahead of general availability in the fall, perhaps not coincidentally on the heels of Google’s AI-powered Grammar Suggestions feature in Google Docs.
+A preview of Ideas in Word will roll out to Office 365 customers in June, ahead of general availability in the fall, perhaps not coincidentally on the heels of Google’s AI-powered Grammar Suggestions feature in Google Docs.

-And that’s not all that’s heading to Word Online.
-A Google Docs-like Mentions feature will let users ping collaborators by typing an ampersand followed by their username or email address (e.g., “@john”).
+And that’s not all.
+Also heading to Word Online is a Google Docs-like Mentions feature that will let users ping collaborators by typing an ampersand followed by their username or email address (e.g., “@john”).
 You won’t need to memorize names, fortunately — a drop-down list of suggested contacts will appear once you begin typing — and Word will automatically send an email notification to whoever’s tagged.

-Mentions was announced in December 2018 and began rolling out to folks enrolled in the Office Insiders program shortly afterward, and it will launch broadly this summer.
+Mentions was announced in December 2018 and began rolling out to folks enrolled in the Office Insiders program shortly afterward.
+It will launch broadly this summer.

 Actionable Messages in Outlook Mobile